2010 Gaza flotilla raid: The flotilla

-The Gaza Freedom Flotilla, organized by the Free Gaza Movement and the Turkish Foundation for Human Rights and Freedoms and Humanitarian Relief (İHH), was carrying humanitarian aid and construction materials, with the intention of breaking the Israeli-Egyptian blockade of the Gaza Strip.
+The Gaza Freedom Flotilla, organized by the Free Gaza Movement and the Turkish Foundation for Human Rights and Freedoms and Humanitarian Relief (İHH), was carrying humanitarian aid and construction materials, with the intention of breaking the Israeli naval blockade of the Gaza Strip.

 Three of the flotilla ships carried only passengers and their personal belongings.
 Whereas in previous voyages, Free Gaza vessels carried 140 passengers in total, in this flotilla, over 600 activists were on board the Mavi Marmara alone.

 Three other ships carried cargo: 10,000 tons of humanitarian aid, with an estimated value of $20 million.
-Reports disagree about the presence and quantity of paramilitary equipment.

 For the initial leg of the voyage, six of the eight ships set out on 30 May 2010 from international waters off the coast of Cyprus; the remaining two were delayed by mechanical problems.
+The ship was not allowed to sail in Cypriot government controlled territorial waters and in the end departed from the illegal Port of Famagusta, in occupied Northern Cyprus.

 Pre-raid sabotage rumors

 The IDF or the Mossad may have sabotaged three of the ships before the raid.
 According to the National Post, Israeli deputy defense minister Matan Vilnai hinted that Israel had exhausted covert means of stalling the vessels.
 He said: "Everything was considered.
 I don't want to elaborate beyond that, because the fact is there were not up to 10, or however many ships were [originally] planned."
 A senior IDF officer hinted to the Knesset Foreign Affairs and Defense Committee that some of the vessels had been tampered with to halt them far from the Gaza or Israeli coast.

 According to UPI press coverage, the officer alluded to "grey operations" against the flotilla and said that no such action had been taken against the Mavi Marmara out of fear that the vessel might be stranded in the middle of the sea, endangering the people on board.
 Israel was accused of sabotaging activist ships in the past but no evidence has been found to back up these claims.

 Three ships – the Rachel Corrie, the Challenger I and the Challenger II – suffered damage or malfunction.
 While the Challenger I was able to continue, the Challenger II had to turn back halfway through the journey and Rachel Corrie docked for repairs in Malta.
 Greta Berlin of the Free Gaza Movement said that electric wires may have been tampered with.